luk4m4repo/luk4m4_Undini_framework/README.md

 2. Make sure Unreal Engine 5.0+ and Houdini 20.0+ are properly installed on your system

-3. Copy the Unreal Engine widget blueprint from the `02_uasset` directory to your Unreal Engine project
+3. Copy the required Unreal Engine assets from the `02_uasset` directory to your Unreal Engine project:

+   a. **Widget Blueprint**:
+   - Copy the widget blueprint to your project's Content folder (e.g., `/Game/YourProject/UI/`)
-   - The widget blueprint provides a user-friendly interface to run the pipeline directly within Unreal Engine
+   - This provides a user-friendly interface to run the pipeline directly within Unreal Engine

-   - Place it in your project's Content folder (e.g., `/Game/YourProject/UI/`)
+   b. **Template Files**:
+   - Copy `mat_template.uasset` and `mesh_template.uasset` to `/Game/luk4m4_Undini/CSV/`
+   - These templates are required for the CSV DataTables to work correctly
+   - **Important**: If you change the CSV path in the configuration, you must move these template files to the new location

+   c. **PCG Blueprint Template**:
+   - Copy `BP_PCG_HD_TEMPLATE.uasset` to `/Game/luk4m4_Undini/BP/`
+   - This template is required for creating PCG graph instances

+   d. **Spline Blueprint**:
+   - Copy `BP_CityKit_spline.uasset` to `/Game/luk4m4_Undini/BP/`
+   - **Important**: Do not rename this blueprint, as its name is used to identify splines for export
+   - When placed in the level, the name and asset number of each instance drives the export of splines to Houdini

 ### Using the Pipeline